srdjan/funcs/README.md

-# funcs
-List of resources related to functional programming
+# List of resources related to functional programming
 -------------------------------------------------------

 + Libraries